voitto/rssGroupChat/docs/index.md

 ## Integration with MetaWebLog API

+The RSS GroupChat Extension supports both creating and deleting replies in group conversations through XML-RPC requests to the feed URL.

 ### Sending Replies to Group Conversations

 Clients can send replies to group conversations by making a MetaWebLog API request to the URL specified in the `url` attribute of the `<groupchat:group>` element.
 The group's `id` value must be included in the `categories` field of the MetaWebLog API request.
+`blogid`, `username` and `password` are ignored for now (key in URL provides auth) but are included for well-formed XMLRPC.
+The final boolean parameter indicates whether the post should be published (typically `true` for delete operations).

 #### MetaWebLog Request Example: